creativecommons/creativecommons.org/README.md

 # creativecommons.org

-Legacy legal code translations and GitHub issues for help with digital resources
+Legacy legal code translations and GitHub issues for help with CC digital resources

 ## Help and support